SouthFACT/landsatfact-sql/functions.md

   RETURNS float AS
 ```
 **requires**
-* aoi_id::integer unique id for the aoi alert
+* aoi_id integer unique id for the aoi alert

 **returns**
 * The acres of the aoi